Shopify accessibility and catalog cleanup scan

 Scan, fix, document — in that order

 Lumi structures the work so your team is not starting from scratch.
-Run the scan, tackle the clearest issues first, and keep records of approved updates.
+Run the sampled scan, review the findings, and use generation history plus completed alt-text records to track supported work.

 Run the scan

-Separate what to fix now, what to queue next, and what to document so the backlog stays readable.
+Separate what to review now, what to queue next, and what to document so the backlog stays readable.

 Ready when you are